All of our Red Desert®

 cartilage between joints.
 Silica is present in your hair, nails, and skin and is needed for flexible arteries.

 Betonite is a tradename originally given to clay found near Fort Benton Wyoming in the 1920's; and it is a sodium montmorillonite.
 Betonite has become a nickname used for nearly every clay product, making it very confusing for people looking for quality edible clay.
 Example: the soil in my yard is going to be very different from the soil in your yard - However, they are both termed "soil."

-Generally betonite is used externally and not recommended for long term internal use as the composition of the minerals contained such as high sodium may not be optimum for the body.
+Generally betonite is used externally and not recommended for long term internal use as the composition of the minerals in some clays might contain high sodium for example, which may not be optimum for the body.
 Sometimes betonite is sold already mixed with water to dilute the dosage taken.
 However if I had an upset stomach from something like food poisoning, I would not hesitate to take some betonite clay from nearly any health food store and drink it mixed with water to alleviate my symptoms.

 I have not looked closely at every clay available and there is much scientific education needed for one to fully grasp this subject.

 Pascalite was the name of a French-Canadian trapper and prospector who began mining clay in 1930 in the Big

 Horn Mountains of Wyoming, which has been marketed as Pascalite clay.
 This company classifies their clay as

 "calcium montmorillonite", however it is approximately .9% calcium and 9.7% silicon, and the particle sizes are quite large.

 The Pascalite is mined and then solar dried for about 9 months to remove all the moisture.

 Clay will start working right away on the entire body at removing poisons, i.e. heavy metals,